 Inner Melbourne Community Hub: An accommodation and service hub which provides a range of accommodation options.

 Northern Community Hub: A hub with housing dispersed throughout the community and services provided with partner agencies utilising an outreach model of support.

-Social Enterprises Hub: incorporating Ozanam Enterprises in Mornington with a focus on creating both assisted and open employment opportunities, education and training opportunities for clients.
+Social Enterprises Hub: Incorporating Ozanam Enterprises in Carrum Downs with a focus on creating both assisted and open employment opportunities, education and training opportunities for clients.